on July 28th, 2014 No Comments

 - “Going under”: on efforts to improve anesthesia by understanding the physiology of unconsciousness

 - “Her left hand”: on a surgeon’s crisis when her hands become paralyzed

 - “Sculpting bones”: on lengthening a young girl’s leg using an external fixator — a device described both as draconian and as the perfect blend of engineering and art (Check out our animation by Lighthaus showing how the device works)

 - “Healing wounds”: on the burgeoning problem of wounds that don’t heal

 The issue also includes a report on research on Alzheimer’s disease, and an excerpt from Surgeon General’s Warning, a new book by Associated Press medical reporter Mike Stobbe on the fall from power of the U.S. surgeon general.
 The digital edition offers audio interviews with Gupta, Stobbe, Stanford surgeon and humanitarian-aid volunteer Sherry Wren, MD, and photographer Max Aguilera-Hellweg, MD.

-Previously: From womb to world: Stanford Medicine Magazine explores new work on having a baby, Factoring in the environment: A report from Stanford Medicine magazine and New issue of Stanford Medicine magazine asks, What do we know about blood?
+Previously: The vanishing U.S. surgeon general: A conversation with AP reporter Mike Stobbe, Mysteries of the heart: Stanford Medicine magazine answers cardiovascular questions, From womb to world: Stanford Medicine Magazine explores new work on having a baby and Factoring in the environment: A report from Stanford Medicine magazine